evanlev/dda-sampling/README.md

 ### BART/
 C code that can be used with the Berkeley Advanced Reconstruction Toolbox (BART).
 If this is not set up, MATLAB code will revert to slower implementations in MATLAB.
-The following functions are provided
+The following functions are provided.

 ##### dda_getw.c
 Calculate w from sensitivity maps.